If you're using Cloudflare Workers, combine Hyperdrive and Neon for 10x query speed – Learn more

 note

-Please be aware that Neon's Autosuspend feature may affect the running of scheduled jobs.
+Please be aware that Neon's Scale to Zero feature may affect the running of scheduled jobs.
 It may be necessary to start the compute before running a job.

 This will help ensure the hypertable size is managed by deleting old unneeded data.
 Tune the interval passed to drop_chunks and the cron schedule based on your data retention needs.